HIC-Repository/.github/profile/README.md

-## Hi there 👋 welcome to my Helia IPFS Playground Repository
+## Hi there 👋 welcome to the Helia IPFS Playground Repository

 This way I think this project will be able to be used from:
 - the desktop machine of a developer,